-If you look at a quote for a forward contract, you’ll notice it’s nearly always different to the spot rate.
+If you look at a quote for a forward or futures contract, you’ll notice it’s nearly always different to the spot rate.
 It holds for many asset types that forwards trade at either a premium or a discount to the spot rate.

 It’s often thought that this must be because the market is “pricing in” assumptions about the future.

 Although this seems like a logical explanation, it’s not correct.
 The spot price already reflects all known information about the future.
 The difference is in the value date.